Why subject-disciplinary writing matters

-As part of our Improving writing in secondary subjects professional development course, we recommend that subject teachers use model texts to demonstrate text organisation and deconstruct language features that are aligned to their own subject area.
+To help students understand expectations for writing within subject disciplines, we recommend that teachers use model texts to demonstrate text organisation and deconstruct language features that are aligned to their own subject area.

-The resources available to download from the available files list on this page provide examples from different subjects and different genres to support teachers to develop and use their own models
+The resources available to download from the available files list on this page (premium members only), provide examples from different subjects and different genres to support teachers to develop and use their own models in the classroom.

 Establishing context, purpose and audience